A610 road: Eastwood to Ambergate

 The road then reverts to a single carriageway at the Derbyshire border, going underneath the junction with the A608, entering Amber Valley.
 The road then bypasses Langley Mill to the south, and passes the Panattoni Business Park with a roundabout for access.
 The A610 then enters Woodlinkin, this particular stretch of the A610 has gained notoriety in the past for road accidents due to the road being particularly windy.
-The single carriageway Langley Mill By-Pass opened in 1983 with the official ceremony taken place by councillor Joe Carty on the 8th September 1983.
-The road then ascends into Codnor, passing the Thorn Tree Inn at Woodlinkin.
+The single carriageway Langley Mill By-Pass opened in 1983 with the official ceremony taken place by councillor Joe Carty on 8 September 1983.
+The road then ascends into Codnor, passing the former Thorn Tree Inn at Woodlinkin.

 At Codnor, the route turns right at a T-Junction with the A6007 near the French Horn and is relatively straight for around half a mile with the Kingfisher Fish Bar and a Tesco Express on the left, then descends and turns sharply left.
 There have been plans since the 1970s for a Codnor Bypass, followed by another section called the Ripley-Codnor Link.
 The road then ascends for a mile, into Ripley until it reaches a roundabout near the Sainsbury's supermarket, with the B6441.
 Here, the route goes right at the roundabout, left at another roundabout shortly after, with a possible exit southwards for the proposed Ripley-Codnor link.
 The bypass heads straight, passing a McDonald's restaurant on the left, and the Derbyshire Constabulary and Derbyshire Fire and Rescue Service headquarters on the right.
 After the roundabout, the Butterley Park Brewers Fayre and Ripley Premier Inn are on the left.
 Bypassing Ripley completely, the route reaches the Hartshay Interchange with the A38.
 The 1.8 km Ripley Bypass was built in the early 1980s by Henry Boot Civil Engineering.
 Nearby to the north, off the B6179, is Midland Railway – Butterley, known for its annual Indietracks festival.